paulo-xavier/final-activity_java_JDBC-SQLITE/README.md

 <br>

-- After that, if you want to create an empty database, just with the rows and columns, you can run this command:
+- After that, if you want to create an empty database, just with the rows and columns, you can remove the original `messages.db` and run this command:

 <p align="center"> <code>  java -classpath ".;sqlite-jdbc-3.43.0.0.jar" Db </code> </p>